-This itinerary assumes you’ll return to Paris in time to relax and have dinner.
+This self-guided Champagne itinerary assumes you’ll return to Paris in time to relax and have dinner.
 That said, a 9am Paris departure is ideal.
-You do not want to leave Paris later than 9:30am or waste time on a non-direct train ticket.
+You do not want to leave Paris later than 8:30am or waste time on a non-direct train ticket.

 Champagne Houses open 9:30am to 10am.
 I know what you’re thinking.
-No, it’s never too early to enjoy champagne.
+No, it’s never too early in the day to enjoy champagne.

-You always have the option to dine in Reims to extend your day trip, of course.
+You always have the option to dine in Reims for dinner to extend your day trip, of course.

 Doing a walking Reims champagne tour is beneficial so you can get fresh air between bubblies.
 You won’t be as sleepy so you can enjoy more of the Reims sights.

 The closest Champagne Houses open for tasting and touring are Champagne Charles de Cazanove and G.H.
-Mumm, with Tattinger and Veuve Clicquot being on the farther end of this Reims itinerary.
+Mumm, with Taittinger and Veuve Clicquot being on the farther end of this Reims itinerary.